chinnurtb/refactorerl/README.txt

-RefactorErl 0.3 (codename ParsErl)
+RefactorErl 0.4

-This is a snapshot release from the development of RefactorErl, a refactoring tool for Erlang programs.
-It contains no refactorings, the only intent of this release is to make the parsing infrastructure available for interested users.
+This is an early prototype release from the development of RefactorErl, a refactoring tool for Erlang programs.
+It contains only two refactorings ("move function" and "extract function"), and an analyser component that is capable of clustering modules.

 To get it working, do the following: